Financial Aid FAQs

 Fall and Spring Semesters

-- Priority Date of March 15 – a financial aid file should be completed by this time in order to receive maximum consideration for Federal or State financial aid for the Fall and Spring semesters of the upcoming year.
+- Priority Date: March 15 – a financial aid file should be completed by March 15 to receive maximum consideration for Federal or State financial aid for the Fall and Spring semesters of the upcoming year.

-- Priority Date of March 15 is the priority date for continuing students to complete scholarship applications for anticipated enrollment in the upcoming Fall semester.
+- March 15 is also the priority date for continuing students to complete scholarship applications for anticipated enrollment in the upcoming Fall semester.

-- March 15 is also the priority date for students wishing to be awarded for the Summer award period.
-To be considered for Summer assistance, a DBU Summer Supplemental Application must be submitted by this date.
+- March 15 is also the priority date for students wishing to be awarded for the Summer semester.
 Because Summer is separate from the standard academic year, eligible enrollment must fit into attendance patterns that include at least one-half of the Summer.
 New students beginning with DBU in a Summer term must also have a FAFSA completed and submitted to DBU.

-To be considered for and awarded for the fullest amount of financial aid available students should:
+To be considered for and awarded the fullest amount of financial aid available, students should:

-- Applications completed after this time cannot be guaranteed to be awarded by registration.
+- Applications completed after this date cannot be guaranteed to be awarded by registration.

-- Applications received later than that will be reviewed but cannot be guaranteed to be awarded within the semester.
+- Applications received later than this date will be reviewed but cannot be guaranteed to be awarded within the semester.

-- Funding may not be available if documents are submitted in a timely manner.
+- Funding may not be available if documents are NOT submitted in a timely manner.

-Financial aid review for awarding and aid posted can only be done after the receipt of a completed FAFSA and a DBU Supplemental Application for Federal Student Aid.
+Financial aid review for awarding and posting of any aid can only be done after the receipt of a completed FAFSA.

 For financial aid programs in which need is the factor in determining eligibility, the Federal Pell Grant is posted first.

 After the Federal Pell Grant, other Federal and State programs are posted.
-Followed by institutional aid.
+Followed by any institutional aid.

-Next, Financial Aid will post any gift aid, such as outside scholarships and Church Gift, with any eligible Matching Grants.
+Next, the Office of Financial Aid will post any gift aid, such as outside scholarships and Church Gift, with any eligible Matching Grants.

 After these sources have been applied, then additional awards are packaged from self-help types of aid, such as student employment and loans.